krishna2/krishna2.github.io/books-read.md

 1. Kathryn Schulz: Being Wrong: Adventures in the Margin of Error

-1. *Ron Chernow: Titan: The Life of John D. Rockefeller
+1. Ron Chernow: Titan: The Life of John D. Rockefeller

-1. *Stick with it
+1. Sean Young: Stick with it

+1. Dr. Herbert Benson: The Relaxation Response

+1. Austin Kleon: Show Your Work

+1. *Katherine Reynolds Lewis: The Good News About Bad Behavior

+1. *Merrill Markoe, Megan Koester: The Indignities of being a Woman

+1. *Epictetus and Sharon Lebell: The Art of Living

+1. *Mary Roach: Stiff

 ## Books in 2018